Magnesium and Sleep Quality

 The relationship between magnesium deficiency and sleep disturbance is well-documented and clinically significant.

-- Prevalence of Deficiency – Studies estimate that 48-60% of adults in developed countries do not consume adequate magnesium.
+- Prevalence of Deficiency – Population studies estimate that 48–60% of adults in developed countries do not consume adequate magnesium.
 Subclinical deficiency (insufficient for optimal function but not severe enough to cause overt symptoms) is even more common and frequently manifests as poor sleep quality before other symptoms appear.

 - Sleep Onset Latency – Individuals with low magnesium levels often take longer to fall asleep (increased sleep onset latency), which is consistent with the hyperarousal state caused by reduced GABA function and increased glutamate activity.